Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories: Conclusion

 \section{Conclusion}

-\paragraph{Limitations.} Although we address limitations of previous work, our method inherits some limitations from pretrained diffusion models~\cite{shi2023mvdream,rombach2022high}, such as color biases and saturation artifacts (Fig.~\ref{fig:failure}).
-Additionally, while our method can handle pose and object changes, it rarely accommodates changes to the entire layout.

-\paragraph{Conclusion.} We present Perturb-and-Revise (PnR), a framework for text-guided 3D object editing.
-Through the introduction of adaptive parameter perturbation and identity-preserving gradients, our method enables extensive geometric and appearance changes that adhere to the text prompt while maintaining fidelity to source objects.
+In this paper, we present Perturb-and-Revise (PnR), a framework for text-guided 3D object editing.
+By introducing adaptive parameter perturbation and identity-preserving gradients, our method enables extensive geometric and appearance changes that adhere to the text prompt while also maintaining fidelity to source objects.
 Our experiments corroborate that PnR achieves state-of-the-art results across diverse editing tasks without requiring model retraining or multiple input images.
+We discuss various limitations of our method in the supplementary material for future research.